Clowenp/ForView/README.md

 # For View

-This is our hackathon project.
+This is our hackathon project